The Great Tomb: Supreme Beings | Nazarick NPCs | Various Monsters and Creatures Used by Nazarick

 A giggling psychopath, a rogue warrior from Zuranon, and a former member of the Black Scripture, the strongest scripture in the Slane Theocracy.
 She recruited Khajiit as extra muscle in her plan to kidnap Nfirea Bareare, claiming because she wanted to see what would happen if she forced him to wear a magical artifact, though it was probably more to destroy E-Rantel.
 She's effectively a rogue who hits hard and fast with her magic knives and Martial Arts Skills.

-She has A Day in the Limelight in the form of a Pure Pure Pleiades Spin-Off, called "Clementine the Fugitive," where she survives her fight with Ainz, albeit traumatized, and while trying to get revenge, runs into the Pleiades, and gets horrifically maimed in every encounter.
+She has A Day in the Limelight in the form of a Pure Pure Pleiades Spin-Off, called "Clementine the Fugitive," where she is revived following her fight with Ainz, albeit traumatized, and while trying to escape the kingdom, runs into the Pleiades, and gets horrifically maimed in every encounter.
 At the end of the last episode, she snaps after seeing Ainz as Momon effortlessly throwing a boulder away.
 She is last seen siting on a rock while staring blankly, completely unresponsive, and can only mutter that "The flowers are beautiful."

 - Asshole Victim: Her fate of being crushed to death while destroying her own face to break free is truly horrifying.
 However, it's tough to say that she didn't earn that fate.